 Throughout 2008 until 2012, Jules worked for various regional newspapers creating daily editorial cartoons.
 Jules has worked as a teacher for TAFE Qld instructing students in subjects such as ‘Comic Book Illustration’ and ‘Scriptwriting and Storyboarding’, as well as numerous other projects including producing a self-published full-colour comic book, re-imagined in black and white 10 years later and holding scores of cartooning workshops around the country.
 He has also held multiple exhibitions of his work since the 1990s and has worked for some of the largest companies in Australia, including Coca-Cola, The Cartoon Network, World Movies, SBS and the NRL.
 Jules has also worked in animation, working on a program for Disney, as well as making five short animated films whilst studying animation in college.

 More recently, Jules is more widely known for illustrating various series of children’s books including Anh Do’s Weirdo (for which they won Book of The Year for Older Children at the Australian Book Industry Awards in 2014), David Warner’s Kaboom Kid series and Michael Pryor’s Leo da Vinci series.
 In 2015 and again in 2016, Jules was nominated for Best Children’s Book Illustrator at the Australian Cartoonists Association’s (ACA) annual Stanley Awards before winning this title in 2017.

 On that subject, Jules is the current President of the ACA, the world’s oldest cartoonists’ organisation.

 Jason Franks is a graphic novelist and fiction author based in Melbourne, Australia.
 He is the writer of the Sixsmiths graphic novels and the Left Hand Path series, which were nominated for Ledger and Aurealis awards.
 Franks’ first novel, Bloody Waters, was also nominated for an Aurealis award.
 Jason has written comics for dozens of artists over the course of his career.
-His work has been published in the USA, Australia, the UK and Canada.
+His work has been published in the USA, Australia, and the UK.
 He has previously presented workshops on comics writing at the Australian Comic Arts Festival and at Continuum Convention.
-Franks’ second novel, Faerie Apocalypse, will be published in 2017.
+Franks’ second novel, Faerie Apocalypse, was published in 2018.

 Bruce Mutard has been writing and drawing comics for 26 years, producing four graphic novels: The Sacrifice (Allen & Unwin, 2008), The Silence (Allen & Unwin, 2009), A Mind of Love (Black House Comics, 2011), The Bunker (Image Comics, 2003) and a collection of short stories, Stripshow (Milk Shadow Books, 2012).
 He also has had short comics stories in Overland, Meanjin, The Australian Book Review and Tango among others.
 He also publishes other creators’ comics under his own imprint, Fabliaux.
 In 2014, he completed a Master of Design in comics studies on the formal interaction of words and pictures at Monash University.
 He has conducted many presented papers, given comic workshops, and artists talks at RMIT, Edith Cowan University, University of Melbourne, Monash University, University of South Australia, Oxford University, Loughborough University and University of Arts, London among others.
 His special research interest is in the formal properties of comics in spatial and temporal terms.
 He is currently working on his latest graphic novel, The Dust Of Life.